 Sean Carlson is currently a third-year student at the law school.
 In 2013, he received his bachelor’s degree from the University of Colorado, Boulder, where he majored in History and Russian Studies.
 Before coming to law school, Sean worked in three different AmeriCorps service positions focusing on environmental conservation, disaster preparedness, and youth at risk of homelessness.
 Sean is a member of the Public Service Advisory Board (PSAB), and is part of PSAB’s Public Service Committee.

-Joshua Katz is a third-year law student.
+Joshua Katz graduated in 2019.
 He attended college at SUNY Geneseo, where he majored in math and philosophy.
 After college, he took graduate coursework and attended paramedic school at Texas A&M University.
 He is the former Chief of Emergency Medical Services for the Department of Parks and Recreation for the Town of Hempstead, a municipality with almost 800,000 residents on Long Island.
 Mr. Katz oversaw emergency response to the Town’s park district, which is the largest suburban park district in the United States.
 After working as a paramedic, he taught high school at a small boarding school in Westbrook, Connecticut, for seven years.
 In addition to overseeing health and safety and emergency preparedness, he chaired the math department and served as a dorm master.
 At the same time, he earned his master’s degree in mathematics at the University of Connecticut.
 He then spent several years teaching mathematics and statistics courses at Connecticut College and the University of Hartford.
 During that time, he also served as the Connecticut state director for Gary Johnson’s 2012 Presidential campaign, a member of Westbrook’s Zoning Board of Appeals, and a publicly elected commissioner on Westbrook’s Planning Commission.
-He continues to serve as a national board member for his political party, where his expertise as a Registered Parliamentarian and member of the National Association of Parliamentarians is heavily utilized.
-More locally, he is Vice President of Outreach of the Federalist Society and is President of the Jewish Law Society at Washington University Law.
-He also helped found, as serves as Vice-President of, the Arch Metro Unit of the National Association of Parliamentarians.
+He served as a national board member for his political party, where his expertise as a Registered Parliamentarian and member of the National Association of Parliamentarians is heavily utilized.
+More locally, he was Vice President of Outreach of the Federalist Society and President of the Jewish Law Society at Washington University Law.
+He also helped found, as served as Vice-President of, the Arch Metro Unit of the National Association of Parliamentarians.
 Throughout his life, Joshua has volunteered as a firefighter and paramedic whenever possible and holds numerous certifications in emergency services.

 Jiyeon graduated from Yale University with a B.S. and M.S. in Molecular Biophysics and Biochemistry.
 During undergrad, she was not only involved in many activities on campus but also in the New Haven community through teaching English as a second language and volunteering at the Yale-New Haven Hospital.
 This led her to pursue training in medicine through the MD-PhD program at University of Pennsylvania.
 During medical school, Jiyeon started working with a global non-profit organization helping rare-disease patients who underwent whole-genome sequencing by connecting them to experts around the world and through crowdfunding.
 Experiencing and recognizing issues in the healthcare system and governance of genomics and new technology, she found a deeper passion in health law and policy fueled by experiences in Europe including a Medical Ethics and Law program at King’s College London, which ultimately led her to study law at Washington University School of Law.